scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

    - Set the `CurrINF` and `CurrHF` to "0".
    - Reverse the order of the non-zero `SegLen` fields.

 Note that the destination endpoint, upon receiving a first packet, is not aware of the path MTU.
-When using a reversed path, it should use a mechanism to estimate its MTU (e.g. MTU discovery or estimate MTU from the largest packet received).
+When using a reversed path, it should use a mechanism to estimate its MTU (e.g., MTU discovery or estimate MTU from the largest packet received).

 ## Extension Headers {#ext-header}